readium/swift-toolkit/scripts/accname-sample/README.md

 The sample cannot be entirely epubcheck-clean: several cases exist precisely to pin down what we do with markup that is *deliberately* malformed — dangling `aria-labelledby`/`aria-describedby` IDREFs, `aria-hidden="TRUE"`, uppercase and multi-token `role` values.
 Dropping them would drop the behaviour the sample documents.

-The baseline keeps the check meaningful anyway: any message that is not already accounted for fails the run.
+The baseline keeps the check meaningful: any message that is not already accounted for fails the run.
 After adding a case that is knowingly invalid, run `python3 generate.py --update-epubcheck-baseline`.

 ## Unit tests